 The skin is then separated from the muscles and fat underneath.
 If there is fat there, it may be liposuctioned out to give the face a trimmer look.
-The muscle and tissue is then tightened, this lifts the cheeks and gives the jaw line more definition.
+The muscle and tissue are then tightened, this lifts the cheeks and gives the jawline more definition.

 The skin is then pulled back up over the area which has been treated, and any excess skin is removed with a knife.
 The long incision is then closed with stitches.
 Traditional Facelifts usually cost around $12,000 – $20,000

 Things a Traditional Facelift can’t fix